 Therefore, an entrepreneur needs to understand these issues before there is any chance of being ‘ripped off.’
 The criteria for deciding when to acquire non-expert knowledge is before you are in a position to be ripped off.

-If you decide to pursue the MBA to learn the basics of business, what are the subjects you will learn?
+If you decide to pursue the MBA to learn the basics of

 To begin, there are basically three types of courses, the standards, the some-form-bound-to-haves, and the rare.
 Different schools may call these courses by different names, but the content is usually the same or similar at each school.
 Also the assumption in all cases is that the entrepreneur’s proposed business is not based in a core MBA subject.
 If it is, learnings beyond the MBA may be necessary.